 Using plists for site-specific Django settings

-I have a [Django][django] project that I am going to deploy at several sites, but I need
+I have a Django project that I am going to deploy at several sites, but I need to tweak the project settings slightly for each site.
+Specifically I need different a EMAIL_HOST address and related settings for sending mail at each site.

-The simplest route is to customize the project settings.py as part of the
+The simplest route is to customize the project settings.py as part of the site deployment, but that will drive you insane when you deploy the wrong custom-settings to a site.

 Another approach is similar to that used by many for switching between settings

-when moving between testing / staging / live environments: your `settings.py`
+when moving between testing / staging / live environments: your settings.py

 has a few lines something like